columbia/xray/findings.md

 This page first shows some [example associations]({{ site.baseurl }}/findings#table) and then presents a few [high-level observations]({{ site.baseurl }}/findings#observations) we were able to make from our early data.
-We report our results *not* to point fingers at Gmail; indeed, the lack of transparency is a pervasive and difficult to address problem.
+We report our results *not* to point fingers at Gmail or any advertisers; indeed, the lack of transparency is a pervasive and difficult to address problem.
 Rather, we aim to illustrate the dangers raised by the lack of transparency and hopefully bolster a conversation about how to go about improving this situation over time.
 All results must be considered in the context of our prototype's [limitations]({{ site.baseurl }}/gmail-demo#caveats).